 When you log in with your Facebook/Twitter account, you’ll get a detailed report on your psychology in a matter of seconds.
 The algorithm used in this program takes your whole activity – things you liked and things you posted – and cross-checks it with some personality tests.

-You’ll get a pretty neat summary of what the algorithm sees you as.
+You’ll get a pretty neat summary of how the algorithm sees you.

 Starting with your age (yes, FB usually has your real age, but this is to predict how you behave – based on the data).
-Then you have gender, personality predictions, and Jungian classification, your sexual orientation, and political views.
+Then you have gender, personality predictions, Jungian classification, sexual orientation, and political views.
 Yes.
-All that from an app created to tell the world whether the girl is nice or not..
+All that from an app created to tell the world whether the girl is nice or not...

 Take a look for yourself.
-Click on the picture ⬇︎, and you’ll go straight to the testing site – “Apply Magic Sauce”
+Use the Magic Sauce, and you’ll go straight to the testing site – “Apply Magic Sauce”